as-polyakov/seo-domain-checker/README.md

 ## 📄 License

-This project is proprietary software.
+This project is released under the MIT License with Commons Clause Restriction (non-commercial use only).
+See the LICENSE file for details.

 ## 🔗 Useful Links